kōura Kiwisaver Review - is this challenger the KiwiSaver scheme for you?

 - We are fans of kōura, primarily for its portfolio generator which goes beyond what almost every other KiwiSaver scheme offers.
 With kōura there is no lumping you in a generic fund - your portfolio is personalised to your needs and goals.

-- kōura's 0.63% p.a. annual fee is higher than the likes of low-fee challenger Simplicity, but you're getting a different product and portfolio mix.
+- kōura's 0.63% and 1.10% p.a. annual fees are higher than the likes of low-fee challenger Simplicity, but you're getting a different product and portfolio mix.

 - We think kōura is an excellent choice for KiwiSaver members looking for a broader approach looking to invest who want to benefit from a team who actively reaches out and suggests portfolio adjustments.